Fire & Rescue Service

 Currently, it is effectively impossible for a firefighter to be "Operational" (wear BA) with a full beard.

 The Physics: A standard visual seal is required for safe Breathing Apparatus usage.
-Hair (stubble or beard) breaks this seal, allowing toxic smoke in.
+Hair (stubble or beard) breaks this seal.
+In a toxic environment (Cyanide/CO), a leak percentage of even 0.01% can be fatal or cause long-term cancer.

 The Solutions:

 - Shaving (Rukhsah): Many scholars allow shaving if it is "necessary for one's livelihood" or "to save lives".
 A firefighter might begrudgingly shave for the job.
 Do not mock them for "selling out".
-It is a sacrifice.
+It is a sacrifice of their identity for the team.

-- Non-Operational Roles: Fire Safety Inspection, Community Education, and Control Room roles do not require BA.
+- Non-Operational Roles: Use their skills in Fire Safety Inspection, Community Education (Prevention), and Control Room.
+These roles save lives without BA.

 2. Station Life: The Mess Deck